 - In a wide, shallow, 6-quart sauté pan, melt 4 tablespoons of the unsalted butter over medium-high heat.Once the butter has melted, add the apple slices and sauté them in the butter for 2 1/2 minutes.

-- Sprinkle the ground cinnamon, ginger, nutmeg, and kosher salt.
-Stir the spices and salt into the apple mixture, then add the lemon juice.
+- Sprinkle the Apple Pie Spice Blend and kosher salt in.
+Stir the spice blend and salt into the apple mixture, then add the lemon juice.

 - Once steam begins rising from the spiced apples, stir the brown sugar to the pot.
 Reduce the heat to medium.
 Stirring frequently, cook the apples for 3-4 minutes.